 The advantage of NDT is that the item being tested remains in its original state unchanged and not destroyed.
 If no faults are found after testing, the item can continue to be used for its original intended purpose.
-DCL Engineering Group use several different forms of non-destructive testing to ensure soundness in the materials and components used in our gearbox refurbishment.
+DCL Engineering use several different forms of non-destructive testing to ensure soundness in the materials and components used in our gearbox refurbishment.
 The following detail out three methods used by DCL.

 Fluorescent Magnetic Particle Testing

 Magnetic particle testing is effective in finding surface deterioration on ferromagnetic (materials that can be magnetised) materials.
 Once the item is temporarily magnetised, fine iron particles are applied to the surface and will form along the lines of the magnetic force from the magnet.
 Flaws on the surface will cause the lines to be distorted and this method is best suited for detecting surface flaws.

 Dye Penetrate Inspection (DPI), also known as liquid penetrant inspection, is a common and low-cost method to detect surface cracks on non-porus materials (not having vessels that appear as pores).
 DPI can also be used on non-ferrous materials and is used to detect cracks, leaks, casting and forging defects.
 Liquid penetrant is applied to the surface and absorbed into defects by capillary action.
 After a period of time the penetrant is drawn out and a visual inspection is performed on defects.